Jean Craighead George

 Her inspiration for the Newbery Medal-winning Julie of the Wolves evolved from two specific events during a summer she spent studying wolves and tundra at the Arctic Research Laboratory of Barrow, Alaska: “One was a small girl walking the vast and lonesome tundra outside of Barrow; the other was a magnificent alpha male wolf, leader of the pack in Denali National Park. . . .
 They haunted me for a year or more, as did the words of one of the scientists at the lab: 'If there ever was any doubt in my mind that a man could live with the wolves, it is gone now.
 The wolves are truly gentlemen, highly social and affectionate.'”

-The mother of three children, Jean George is a grandmother who has joyfully read to her grandchildren since the time they were born.
-Over the years Jean George has kept 173 pets, not including dogs and cats, in her home in Chappaqua, New York.
+The mother of three children, Jean George was a grandmother who joyfully read to her grandchildren since the time they were born.
+Over the years Jean George kept 173 pets, not including dogs and cats, in her home in Chappaqua, New York.
 “Most of these wild animals depart in autumn when the sun changes their behavior and they feel the urge to migrate or go off alone.
 While they are with us, however, they become characters in my books, articles, and stories.”